TheLancashireman/rp2040-bare-metal/README.md

 The aim is for the memory footprint to be as small as possible, by letting the compiler and linker do a lot of the work.

+## Tests

+The "tests" in the test/ directory are not proper tests of the software.
+They serve as a check that I have understood the RP2040 datasheet properly for a subset of the hardware functionality.

+You might find the tests useful as examples when building your own bare-metal RP2040 application.

+The header test uses the host C compiler and merely checks that the addresses of the structure elements in the .h files correspond with the register addresses given in the datasheet.

+The compile test checks that there are no syntax errors in the files under c/ and s/

 ## Caveat

 The testing uses the on-board UF2 loader to load directly into RAM and run from there.